silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 title: Infrastructural considerations
-summary: Aspects of the CWP server environment infrastructure to be aware of when devleoping SilverStripe CMS for CWP.
+summary: Aspects of the CWP server environment infrastructure to be aware of when developing SilverStripe CMS for CWP.

 # Infrastructural considerations